StrangeBeeCorp/docs/docs/thehive/how-to/notifications.md

 # Notifications

-TheHive Notifications allows you to automatically react on specific events occurring in TheHive and send notification to defined Endpoints that can be:
+TheHive Notifications allow you to automatically react on specific events occurring in TheHive and send notification to defined Endpoints that can be:

 - Cortex